MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/start-upgrade-process.md

 The upgrade process consists of three steps as described later.
 Only the third step involves downtime for the database as well as the apps and flows connecting to it.
 We encourage admins to communicate to users when step 3 is planned to be executed.

+> [!TIP]
+> You can get an approximate duration of the downtime in step 3 by capturing the amount of time for step 1.
+>
+> Note the time when you start step 1.
+When step 1 completes it will provide the time it completed.
+Compare the difference.
+This represents a minimum amount of downtime you can expect in step 3.
+Step 3 may be slightly longer under some circumstances.

 ## Start the database upgrade process